Regional Day School Program for the Deaf (RDSPD)

 Parents, private or public school personnel, or any other person involved in the care or education of a student may refer a student who is suspected of having a hearing loss for specialized services for Deaf or Hard of Hearing students.
 Referrals may be made in writing or by telephone to any special education department of one of the member school districts.The following documentation will be reviewed for the eligibility of Deaf/Hard of Hearing (DHH).

 - A report of aided and unaided audiological assessments by a licensed audiologist

 - A report of an otological examination by a licensed Ear, Nose and Throat physician

 - A report of communication assessment by a Speech-Language Pathologist or certified educator of DHH

-- A Full Individual Evaluation (FIE) by a professional certified to administer assessment
+- A Full Individual Evaluation (FIE) by a professional certified to administer the assessment

 - A Speech-Language assessment by a certified Speech-Language Pathologist

 Eligibility, Admission, & Placement

-The Brazoria-Fort Bend RDSPD may provide specialized services for eligible students from age birth to 21 whose parent(s) or legal guardian(s) live within the boundaries of one of the eleven (11) member school districts.
+The Brazoria-Fort Bend RDSPD may provide specialized services for eligible students from birth to the age of 21 whose parent(s) or legal guardian(s) live within the boundaries of one of the eleven (11) member school districts.
 Eligibility (as defined by the Texas Education Agency) is based on the type and degree of the documented hearing loss, as well as the subsequent linguistic impact and educational need.
 Only the Admission, Review, and Dismissal (ARD) committee can establish a student’s eligibility for services, appropriate instructional arrangement, setting, and placement.
 While placement to the RDSPD is made by the ARD committee, the location of the cluster site classes is determined by the RDSPD Management Board.
 Currently, the RDSPD cluster site locations are located in Fort Bend ISD.

 The RDSPD provides specially designed instructional services to meet the individual needs of all DHH students at all ages and grade levels in a variety of ways: a parent-infant program, site-based classes in the public school setting, and an itinerant program for students who are instructed on their home campus.
 Development of audition, speech, language, and communication skills are emphasized throughout the program.

 Parent-Infant (0-2 years old)